RAPTOR-GEN: RApid PosTeriOR GENerator for Bayesian Learning in Biomanufacturing: Literature Review

 \section{Literature Review}

-\textbf{Operations Research and Management in Biomanufacturing.} Existing OR/OM approaches \citep{peroni2005optimal,liu2013modelling,martagan2018managing,zheng2021personalized,wang2024biomanufacturing} typically ignore the fundamental mechanisms of biomanufacturing processes, which limits their sample efficiency, performance, and interpretability.
-The previous work proposes a model-based reinforcement learning (RL) framework built on a dynamic Bayesian network-based pKG model that takes into account both inherent stochasticity and model uncertainty of biomanufacturing systems \citep{zheng2023policy}.
-However, the pKG used in this RL framework only considers a simplified linear state transition model, which cannot faithfully represent the underlying mechanisms and capture the key features of biomanufacturing processes including nonlinear and nonstationary dynamics, partially observed states, and double stochasticity.
+\textbf{Operations Research and Management (OR/OM) in Biomanufacturing.} Existing OR/OM approaches \citep{peroni2005optimal,liu2013modelling,martagan2018managing,zheng2021personalized,wang2024biomanufacturing} typically ignore the fundamental mechanisms of biomanufacturing processes, which limits their sample efficiency, performance, and interpretability. \cite{zheng2023policy} introduced a model-based reinforcement learning (RL) framework built upon a dynamic Bayesian network-based probabilistic Knowledge Gradient (pKG) model, which incorporates both inherent stochasticity and model uncertainty in biomanufacturing systems.
+However, the pKG formulation in this framework assumes a simplified linear state transition model, which limits its ability to accurately represent the underlying mechanisms of biomanufacturing processes.
+In particular, it fails to capture critical features such as nonlinear and nonstationary dynamics, partially observed states, and double stochasticity.

 The Bayesian learning framework proposed in this paper on the SDE-based pKG mechanistic model with a modular design, characterizing the fundamental mechanisms of biomanufacturing systems, especially molecular interactions, addresses the key limitation of existing OR/OM studies.
-This enables us to fuse sparse and heterogeneous data collected from different production processes, support sample-efficient and interpretable learning, facilitate manufacturing systems integration, and accelerate the development of flexible, automatic, and robust biomanufacturing systems.
+This enables us to fuse sparse and heterogeneous data collected from different production processes, support sample-efficient and interpretable learning, facilitate the integration of manufacturing systems, and accelerate the development of flexible, automatic, and robust biomanufacturing systems.

 \textbf{Linear Noise Approximation (LNA).} LNA was originally proposed to approximate the solution of chemical master equations, which are forward Kolmogorov equations represented by a system of coupled SDEs that describe the time evolution of the probability distribution of molecular counts \citep{mcquarrie1967stochastic, gillespie1992rigorous}.
 LNA simplifies the solution of these complex SDEs by applying a Taylor expansion, reducing the problem to solving a set of relatively simple ordinary differential equations (ODEs).
 Beyond its application in biochemical systems, LNA is closely related to diffusion approximation techniques used in steady-state analysis of various stochastic systems, such as call centers \citep{mandelbaum2009staffing} and hospital operations \citep{feng2018steady}.
 These methods approximate the stationary distributions of Markov chains using expansions of the Markov chain generator, incorporating first-, second-, and higher-order terms \citep{braverman2024high}.
 In this broader context, LNA can be viewed as a special case of diffusion approximations, tailored specifically to bioprocessing and biomanufacturing systems.
 In particular, within Bayesian inference for SRNs, LNA has been employed to address the challenge of intractable likelihood functions, enabling efficient inference \citep{ruttor2009efficient, fearnhead2014inference}.